mozilla/data-docs/src/datasets/batch_view/new_profile/intro.md

-The `telemetry_new_profile_parquet` table is the most direct representation of a new-profile ping.

 #### Contents

 The table contains one row for each ping.
 Each column represents one field from the new-profile ping payload, though only a subset of all fields are included.